xwedx00/Exo/README.md

 - 🔌 Real-Time Communication: Exo utilizes sockets.io to facilitate real-time communication, guaranteeing instantaneous message delivery.
 In cases where a user is unreachable through Gun.js, sockets.io acts as a relay node, ensuring seamless communication between all users.
 - 🔒 User Authentication and Authorization: Prioritizing security, Exo enforces robust user authentication on the server side.
 Users must be authenticated by the server before they can communicate with other authenticated users, providing a secure environment for all interactions.
 - 🆔 Anonymous ID: Exo assigns a unique anonymous ID to each user across the entire network.
 Personal details, such as phone numbers and emails, are never exposed during communication, preserving user privacy at all times.
 - 🔐 End-to-End Encryption (E2EE): Exo takes privacy seriously.
-We have implemented end-to-end encryption for all messages transmitted via Gun.js P2P or the sockets.io server.
+I have implemented end-to-end encryption for all messages transmitted via Gun.js P2P or the sockets.io server.
 Only the sender and intended recipient can decrypt and access the messages, ensuring maximum confidentiality.

 ## Technical Details